JqueryJellybeans/jquerytutorial/README.md

 ## Basics - syntactical overview
 ---

+   So what is $ ?

    $ creates an object in jQuery - allows you to use the jQuery library

    The jQuery syntax is made for selecting HTML elements and performing actions on html elements.

 Basic syntax is: $(selector).action()